 Methodology for literature search – Identification

 The methodological approach of this meta-analysis was carried out by following the guidance of the PRISMA 2020 flow diagram (Page et al., 2021) (Figure 1).
-The PRISMA flow diagram allows for a visual depiction of the different stages of the systematic literature search.
-Including how sources were identified and how many were found, how many were screened for suitability, how many were included in the analysis and reasons for those excluded.
+The PRISMA flow diagram allows for a visual depiction of the different stages of the systematic literature search; including how sources were identified and how many were found, how many were screened for suitability, how many were included in the analysis and reasons for those excluded.
 Sections of the PRISMA 2020 checklist (Page et al., 2021) were also complied and followed, with the inclusion of the eligibility criteria, information sources, a full search strategy, study selection, the data collections process and the data extracted.
+The PRISMA approach has been widely applied to optimise methodologies and reporting quality in research studies (e.g. Haihua Liu et al 2019)

 During January 2021, a database search was undertaken using Web of Science, Scopus, GreenFILE and PubMed search engines.
 The search was conducted using the following search terms: “recovery rate” OR “recovery efficiency” AND microplastic OR plastic OR nanoplastic AND extraction OR identification OR validation.